Basic Tool Making

 A basic introductory course on the making of hand tools suitable for woodworkers, carvers, sculptors, jewelers, chair makers and artisans.

-Over two days students will have the opportunity to make two tools of their choice using simple metalworking hand tools.
+Over two days students will have the opportunity to make at least two tools of their choice using simple metalworking hand tools.
 Skills covered include heat treatment (annealing, hardening, and tempering) shaping, cutting, grinding, sharpening and polishing.